xieyuheng/summer.php/NOTE.md

 # Why laravel feels so easy to use?

-Ready to start project framework, which we only have to clone and modify.
+Ready to start project scaffolding, which we only have to clone and modify.

 Close to web's language HTML CSS JS.